Anjali-2807/Chat_Application/README.md

   ./client
 ```

-🔹 Send Messages: After entering your username, you can start typing messages.
-Messages sent will be broadcast to all connected clients.
+🔹 Group messages are not allowed for now.
+When a user joins the terminal, their arrival will be visible to all participants by a message, "username has joined the chat!"

 🔹 Direct Messages (DM): To send a direct message (DM) to a specific user, use the following format:
 ```bash